docknetwork/sdk/tutorials/src/tutorial_claim_deduction.md

 ];
 ```

 That single rule is enough for some use-cases but it's not scalable.
 What if we want to allow more than one issuer?
-Instead of copying the same rule for each issuer we trust, let's define "trustworthiness":
+Instead of copying the same rule for each issuer we trust, let's define "trustworthiness".

 ### Unwrapping Explicit Ethos by Defining Trustworthiness